Totem pole

 Career options

 Studying anthropology at the University of Plymouth will open a wide range of career choices within both the public and private sector.
-According to the American Anthropological Association, anthropologists are everywhere – from working with gangs in Los Angeles to assisting with the aftermath of Hurricane Katrina.
+According to the American Anthropological Association, anthropologists are everywhere – from observing gangs in Los Angeles to assisting with the ongoing aftermath of Hurricane Katrina.
 They can also be found helping corporations launch products and services in new territories by examining consumer patterns not readily apparent to through statistical or survey methods.
 Roles within the government, education and research, business and corporations, health and community-based settings and non-profit organisations are plentiful for anthropology graduates!

 Since specific roles are less obvious (few jobs require an anthropologist and few roles have it in the job title) it is important therefore to use your research skills to explore the opportunities and roles which are designed for individuals with an expertise in human behaviour, along with considering your own personal interests, motivations, values and skill set.